ucd-os-fuschia-s18/pintos/DOC_P1.md

 **B7: Why did you choose this design?
 In what ways is it superior to another design you considered?**

 We chose this design because it allowed for an easy way to utilize the linked list implementation.
+This allowed for higher efficiency than if each thread had a list of acquired locks.
 Also, at first we considered a design that implied the Pintos default scheduler runs in priority order.
 This needed to be altered due to the round-robin order that is actually used by the default scheduler.